ccz181078/Coq-BB5/CoqBB5/BB5/BB5_Extraction/README.md

 First compile the BB5 proof, see `../README.md`.
 This will generate `BB5_verified_enumeration.out` and `printers.out` which are OCaml files.

+### Use OCaml 5 to compile the extraction

+Compiling the extraction has proven less prone to compiler stack overflows using OCaml 5 (e.g. `opam switch 5.1.1`) rather than OCaml 4 (which is needed to efficiently compile the BB5 proof, thanks to `native_compute`, see `../README.md`).

 Then, make sure you have the following OCaml packages:

 ```